Dr. James Henderson

 Hepatitis B Vaccine

-Hepatitis B spreads through blood and bodily fluids.
-While not as common as Hepatitis A, it's recommended for travelers who might have medical procedures, get tattoos, or engage in activities with potential blood exposure during their Guatemala trip.
+Recommended for travelers who might have medical procedures or engage in activities with potential blood exposure during their Guatemala trip.

 - • Three-dose series: 0, 1, and 6 months